seunghk1206/4-Manhattan-FullStack-Development/README.md

 My product is a game.
 This game was made to test my basic abilities, and my application skills.
 The current version is Pv0.0.1. is possible, please give me a feedback about the game so that I can improve furtherly in the future.
 Again I repeat.
 This is a Pv(Prototype version), the game may not function well.

 For the game, you would have to download several things.
-First of all, you would want to download the content files().
+First of all, you would want to download the content files(they include all the folders in the branch.).
+Also, python, and pygame is essential in order to launch the game!
+Before you download, you would need to register in order to launch.
+These are for data saving purposes.
+And please, DO NOT CHEAT OR COPY THE PROJECT!
+Thank you!

 ![](header.png)